chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

 ### Step 3: Set Authorization for Server Interactions

-Use the following command to set OAuth2.0 Client Credentials for server interactions:
+Use the following command to set OAuth 2.0 Client Credentials for server interactions:

 ```bash
 connector-cli set-auth \